 - Summarize the role of effective and clear communication among the interprofessional team in providing safe and effective anesthesia to optimize patient outcomes.

 The surgeon should have an understanding of basic general anesthesia principles.
-The primary goal of general anesthesia is rendering a patient unconscious and unable to feel painful stimuli while controlling autonomic reflexes.
-There are 5 main classes of anesthetic agents: intravenous (IV) anesthetics, inhalational anesthetics, IV sedatives, synthetic opioids, and neuromuscular blocking drugs.
-Each of the classes has particular strengths and weaknesses in attaining the primary goal of general anesthesia.
-Knowing these characteristics as well as key side effects can prove beneficial for surgeons.
+The primary goal of general anesthesia is to render a patient unconscious and unable to feel painful stimuli while controlling autonomic reflexes.
+There are five main classes of anesthetic agents: intravenous (IV) anesthetics, inhalational anesthetics, IV sedatives, synthetic opioids, and neuromuscular blocking drugs.
+Each class has particular strengths and weaknesses in attaining the primary goal of general anesthesia.
+Knowing these characteristics, as well as crucial side effects, can prove beneficial for surgeons.

 Patients undergoing surgical procedures that require deep relaxation for long periods of time are best suited for general anesthesia as long as there are no contraindications.
-Surgeries that are unable to be adequately anesthetized with local or regional anesthesia require general anesthesia.
-Operations that are likely to result in significant blood loss or in which breathing will be affected necessitate general anesthesia.
-Uncooperative patients are also better treated with general anesthesia even for smaller procedures.
+Surgeries that cannot be adequately anesthetized with local or regional anesthesia require general anesthesia.
+Operations likely to result in significant blood loss or in which breathing will be affected necessitate general anesthesia.
+Uncooperative patients are also better treated with general anesthesia, even for more minor procedures.
 Patient preference can also influence the decision to undergo anesthesia.

 There are no absolute contraindications to general anesthesia other than patient refusal.
 However, there are many relative contraindications.
-Relative contraindications include patients with medical conditions that are not optimized prior to elective surgery, patients with a difficult airway, or other significant comorbidities (severe aortic stenosis, significant pulmonary disease, CHF, etc.), undergoing procedures that could be done with a regional or neuraxial technique, therefore, avoiding airway manipulation and physiologic changes associated with general anesthesia.
+Relative contraindications include patients with medical conditions that are not optimized before elective surgery, patients with a difficult airway or other significant comorbidities (severe aortic stenosis, significant pulmonary disease, CHF, etc.), undergoing procedures that could be done with a regional or neuraxial technique, therefore, avoiding airway manipulation and physiologic changes associated with general anesthesia.
 The patients who plan to undergo general anesthesia should undergo preoperative evaluation by the anesthesia provider.
 This evaluation involves a review of the patient’s prior anesthetic history, medical comorbidities, heart/lung/kidney function, and pregnancy/smoking status.
 The patient’s medical condition is maximized preoperatively if at all possible.
-For example, a patient with unstable angina should undergo cardiac catheterization or bypass prior to any elective surgery..
-While not contraindications for general anesthesia, it is imperative to determine if a patient has a personal, or family, history of malignant hyperthermia and pseudocholinesterase deficiency as these medical conditions require advanced planning to minimize patient morbidity and mortality if they require general anesthesia.
+For example, a patient with unstable angina should undergo cardiac catheterization or bypass before elective surgery..
+While not contraindications for general anesthesia, it is imperative to determine if a patient has a personal or family history of malignant hyperthermia and pseudocholinesterase deficiency, as these medical conditions require advanced planning to minimize patient morbidity and mortality if they require general anesthesia.

 Side effects are common with the administration of general anesthesia.
 These can include transient confusion or memory loss, dizziness, urinary retention, nausea, vomiting, chills, and sore throat.
-Older, sicker patients undergoing lengthy procedures are at increased risk of serious complications including persistent confusion, memory loss, heart attack, pneumonia, thromboembolism and cerebrovascular accident.
-Death as a result of general anesthetic is rare and estimated to be approximately one in 150,000.
+Older, sicker patients undergoing lengthy procedures are at increased risk of serious complications, including persistent confusion, memory loss, heart attack, pneumonia, thromboembolism, and cerebrovascular accident.
+Death due to general anesthetic is rare and estimated to be approximately one in 150,000.

 Inhalational anesthetics are liquids at ambient temperature and pressure.
-These liquids are transformed by vaporization into gas for rapid absorption in and elimination by the pulmonary circulation.
-These medications are absorbed in alveoli, and the anesthetic concentration in the brain is directly related to alveolar concentration.
-Inhalational agents are commonly used for maintenance of anesthesia.
+These liquids are transformed by vaporization into gas for rapid absorption and elimination by the pulmonary circulation.
+These medications are absorbed in the alveoli, and the anesthetic concentration in the brain is directly related to alveolar concentration.
+Inhalational agents are commonly used for the maintenance of anesthesia.
 A key measure of these medications is the minimal alveolar concentration (MAC), which is the concentration that will prevent movement in 50% of patients in response to a painful stimulus like a surgical incision.
-Importantly, nitrous oxide MAC is very high (104%) meaning it is unlikely to produce general anesthesia as a single agent.
+Importantly, nitrous oxide MAC is very high (104%), which is unlikely to produce general anesthesia as a single agent.
 Nitrous oxide (NO) is an odorless nonhalogenated agent that can be combined with a halogenated anesthetic to hasten induction and emergence.
-NO can support combustion especially if delivered with a high oxygen concentration, thus should be avoided in laser endoscopy.
+NO can support combustion, primarily if delivered with a high oxygen concentration; thus should be avoided in laser endoscopy.
 Halothane was a commonly used agent historically but has been replaced by other halogenated agents like sevoflurane, which offers smoother mask induction, quicker emergence, and less myocardial depression and arrhythmogenic potential than halothane.
 Halothane also carries a risk of allergic hepatitis.
 Sevoflurane and desflurane are non-flammable, volatile halogenated agents which are completely fluorinated analogs of isoflurane.
-The fluorinated agents produce rapid awakening compared to isoflurane especially in obese patients following prolonged surgery.
-Isoflurane which contains fluoride is not completely fluorinated.
-Desflurane notably can cause coughing or laryngospasm.
-Small concentrations of inhalational agents may severely depress ventilatory response to acute hypoxia so patients should be closely monitored during transport to the post-anesthetic care unit.
+The fluorinated agents produce rapid awakening compared to isoflurane, especially in obese patients following prolonged surgery.
+Isoflurane, which contains fluoride, is not completely fluorinated.
+Desflurane can notably cause coughing or laryngospasm.
+Small concentrations of inhalational agents may severely depress ventilatory response to acute hypoxia, so patients should be closely monitored during transport to the post-anesthetic care unit.
 Halogenated volatile anesthetics are potent triggers of malignant hyperthermia (MH) and must be avoided in patients with a personal or family history of MH due to the high risk of morbidity and mortality associated with MH.
 Malignant hyperthermia is an inherited genetic condition resulting from an abnormal ryanodine receptor in muscle tissue.
 MH is triggered by volatile anesthetics and succinylcholine and results in muscle rigidity, rhabdomyolysis, high temperatures, acidosis, organ failure, and possibly death.
 MH is treated with dantrolene.

-Benzodiazepines are often used as premedication for general anesthesia or for anxiolysis in patients who are undergoing regional anesthesia.
+Benzodiazepines are often used as a premedication for general anesthesia or anxiolysis in patients undergoing regional anesthesia.
 Midazolam (Versed) is the most commonly used preoperative sedative and can provide anxiolysis, sedation, and amnesia.
 Diazepam (Valium) causes veno-irritation on injection in contrast to midazolam which is painless.
 Midazolam also offers quicker onset and shorter duration of action than lorazepam.
 Lorazepam is a long-acting sedative hypnotic not commonly used for anesthesia.
 All benzodiazepines suppress the ventilatory response to hypercarbia.
-Therefore, providers must be careful in patients with COPD or respiratory insufficiency.
+Therefore, providers must be careful with patients with COPD or respiratory insufficiency.

-Synthetic opioids are particularly potent opioids, which restricts their routine use to the operating room where ventilatory support is readily available.
-As with other opioids, these drugs can cause meiosis, respiratory depression, bradycardia, constipation and urinary retention.
+Synthetic opioids are particularly potent opioids, which restricts their routine use to the operating room, where ventilatory support is readily available.
+As with other opioids, these drugs can cause meiosis, respiratory depression, bradycardia, constipation, and urinary retention.
 Synthetic opioids include alfentanil, sufentanil, remifentanil, and fentanyl.
-Semi-synthetic opioids include hydromorphone, hydrocodone and oxycodone.
+Semi-synthetic opioids include hydromorphone, hydrocodone, and oxycodone.
 Synthetic opioids in IV form produce rapid and intense analgesia.
-Fentanyl is one hundred times, and sufentanil one thousand times more potent than morphine.
+Fentanyl is one hundred times more, and sufentanil is one thousand times more potent than morphine.
 Remifentanil is an expensive, ultrashort-acting opioid resulting in minimal “drug hangover” and no residual analgesia.
-These qualities can be beneficial in procedures that require a rapid emergence from anesthesia; however, rapid tolerance can occur resulting in increased opioid requirements postoperatively.
+These qualities can be beneficial in procedures requiring rapid anesthesia emergence; however, rapid tolerance can occur, resulting in increased opioid requirements postoperatively.
 All opioids can cause profound respiratory depression and chest wall rigidity.